 Days 1-3: Taipei

 After arriving and checking in on your first day, spend a few days exploring this fascinating, bustling metropolis with your kids.
 Use my Taipei with kids article and Taipei 2 day or 3 day itineraries (all linked to above) to plan your trip.
+If you want to spend one of those days at the beach, check out my complete guide to the best beaches near Taipei.

 See the end of my Taipei with kids article for kid-friendly hotels in the city.
 There is also a huge number of Airbnb properties in Taipei and Taiwan.
 If you haven’t signed up for AirBnb yet, please use my sign up link to get $NT1100 off your first AirBnb stay!